A fan’s guide – the club from early doors to today

 Hub of local football since 1940, the Mandemakers Stadion replaced the Sportpark Olympia in 1996.
 Around it are ranged all kinds of sports venues – a swimming pool, several other football pitches – in leafy surroundings on the eastern outskirts of Waalwijk closest to the nearest big town of ’s-Hertogenbosch.

 Decorated on the outside with blow-up images of club legends, four stands surround a grass pitch, installed to replace the artificial one before the 2019-20 campaign.
-With a capacity of 7,500, this is the smallest stadium in the Eredivisie, although average gates barely reach 6,000.
+With a capacity of 7,500, this is the smallest stadium in the Eredivisie, although average gates rarely reach 6,000.
 It was barely 3,000 when Waalwijk were in the second tier.

 Amenities are suitably modest, bar and shop tucked on the other side of the ground from the main office, down a narrow pathway named after Martin Jol.